Menditect/documentation/additional/02-bestpractice/unittest.md

 - During product refinement, determine whether a feature is **unit testable**.
 - **Test without security.**
 - **Test using rollback.**
+- Use MTA's **test generation by microflow** feature as a starting point.
 - **Prevent reliance on the database.** Do not retrieve objects from database, and do not commit objects to database.
 - **Include asserts** to have MTA check the results automatically instead of manually inspecting them.
 - **Use datavariation on relevant attributes**, to achieve higher test coverage.